 In Stevenage there is an automated document reader in the centre that reads text aloud.
 It is free for you to use.
 You can visit the Customer Service Centre in Danestrete, Stevenage (to the left of HSBC) who will deal with enquiries about Home4U.

-Stevenage Homes Empty Properties Service Standards Lettable Standard This Leaflet explains the standards you can expect in your new home, and the repairs we will carry out before and after you move into your new home.
+Stevenage Borough Council Empty Properties Service Standards click here.
+This Leaflet explains the standards you can expect in your new home, and the repairs we will carry out before and after you move into your new home.

-In North Herts the North Hertfordshire Housing Partnership is made up of North Herts District Council, North Hertfordshire Homes and Howard Cottage housing association.
+In North Herts the North Hertfordshire Housing Partnership is made up of North Herts District Council and North Hertfordshire Homes.

 You can contact North Hertfordshire District Council on 01462 474000 or visit the Council Offices in Gernon Road, Letchworth and speak to a member of staff.

 You can contact North Hertfordshire Homes on 0330 343 0016.

 You can also download the North Hertfordshire Housing Partnerships Common Allocations Booklet